vsivsi/meteor-file-collection/README.md

 ## Introduction

 file-collection is a Meteor.js package that cleanly extends Meteor's Collection metaphor for efficiently dealing with collections of files and their data.
 File Collections are fully reactive, so if you know how to use Meteor Collections, you already know most of what you need to begin working with this package.

+Major features:

-It also fully supports HTTP upload and download including support for authentication.
+* HTTP upload and download including support for Meteor authentication
+* Client and Server integration of [resumable.js](http://resumablejs.com/) for robust chunked uploading
+* Also compatible with traditional HTTP POST or PUT file uploading
+* HTTP range requests support random access for resumable downloads, media seeking, etc.
+* Robust file locking allows safe replacement and removal of files even on a busy server
+* External changes to the underlying file store automatically synchronize with the Meteor collection
+* Designed for efficient handling of millions of small files as well as huge files 10GB and above

 #### Quick example